vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 The emotional state of entitlement is probably part (but not all) of what's going on here.
-Namely, as our well-being changes, we construct stories that justify and reinforce why we deserve and our entitled to our current level of well-being.
+Namely, as our well-being changes, we construct stories that justify and reinforce why we deserve and are entitled to our current level of well-being.
 This process of constructing stories takes timem, so initially, when there's a major change to our financial or health status, we respond based on what we previously